cdaylward/libappc/README.md

 ## Status

 Early, early (like really early) development.
-Most pieces are incomplete and require tests, build scripts need work, use of syntax likely inconsistent, etc.
+Many pieces are incomplete and require tests, build scripts need work, use of syntax likely inconsistent, etc.

 Components that exist in some form: